 1 bag medium chocolate M&Ms – only red, green, and blue to be used as indicated on the drawing

 Enough additional assorted candies to give oral hygienist Aunt A. (Abby) nightmares

 1 duck sculpture to meet Percent for Arts Program as required by City Ordinance

 Grandpa breaks the news that the third floor must go because the project is over budget.
 Emmett’s reaction was similar to that of some clients in the same situation.

 Design Modification: After the Notice to Proceed, the Architect determined that the project was significantly over budget.
-The design team modified the design, eliminating the third floor and adding a penthouse with green roof balcony.
+The design team modified the design, eliminating the third floor and adding a penthouse with a green roof balcony.

 C.O.
 2) Two Additional boxes of graham crackers procured by Architect and Intern Architect

 Significant on-site pilfering of materials anticipated and witnessed.